 The Airmen's Stories - F/O J W Kerwin

-“Ed Reyno, Bev Christmas and Tommy Little shared in the damage of another bomber, and Otto Peterson also claimed a damaged.
+Ed Reyno, Bev Christmas and Tommy Little shared in the damage of another bomber and Otto Peterson also claimed a damaged.
 But Johnny Kerwin turned in the star performance.
 In the mass head-on attack, he fired seventy rounds into one of the enemy machines that sent it spinning into the ground.
 Then he spotted eight Messerschmitt 110s chasing two Hurricanes and gave chase.
 Singling out the rear German fighter, he fired what was the last of his ammunition into it.
 At that moment cannon-fire pierced his auxiliary fuel tank causing a fire in the cockpit.
 Kerwin wasted no time jumping over the side and parachuted into a farmer’s field near Maidstone.
-Except for hand and face burns he escaped serious injury”
+Except for hand and face burns he escaped serious injury.

 The Aleutians have the dubious reputation as having some of the most inhospitable weather for flying due to dense fog which can quickly shroud the rugged and mountainous terrain.
-During the flight, the pilots became lost in dense fog and 5 of them crashed, including Squadron Leader Kerwin.
+During the flight, the pilots became lost in dense fog and five of them crashed, including S/Ldr.
+Kerwin.
 His body was recovered and buried with full military honours at Fort Glenn, Umnak Island.
-It was later exhumed and reburied at Fort Richardson, Alaska.
+It was later exhumed and reburied at Fort Richardson, Alaska (below).